mdcao/npAnalysis/README.rst

      [SERVER=true \]
      [JLP=/usr/lib/jni:/usr/lib/R/site-library/rJava/jri]

-(Note: the directives in squared brackets are optional, remove the brackets if you use those).
+(Note: the directives in squared brackets are optional.
+If you use those, remove the brackets and set the values accordingly to suit your computer settings).

 This will install japsa according the directives: